 - There's something very intimidating about that intense Death Glare he gives to Spartan during the Ironic Echo exchange in their final fight.
 As much fun as he usually is to watch (for a vicious criminal), when Phoenix wants to be suitably scary, he's pretty goddamned good at it.

 - His death.
 John Spartan causes everything in contact with the cryoprison's ground to freeze, Phoenix included.
 Then he catches the prison's crane just in time, and kicks Phoenix's head off his frozen body, which then shatters on the ground.

 - As cryoprisoners are conscious while frozen, there's a chance that Phoenix would have been aware of his head coming off.

 - Although the movie plays it in a comedic light, there's something unsettling about life in San Angeles.
 Most people seem to be relatively content with their lives, but one still has to realize that there are strict rules and regulations regarding how one is to conduct themselves, at least according to Cocteau's perspective.
-As the plot continues, it becomes even more apparent that Cocteau is a power-hungry tyrant who seeks to solidify his power by eliminating Edgar Friendly and his Scraps, and completing his vision of a perfect, "pure" utopia.
+As the plot continues, it becomes even more apparent that Cocteau is a power-hungry tyrant who seeks to solidify his power by eliminating Edgar Friendly and his Scraps (who are literally people who rejected Cocteau's idea of "utopia" that have been reduced to living in the depths of the city and stealing food just to survive), and completing his vision of a perfect, "pure" utopia.
 The implications of this is pretty terrifying, given how stripped of humanity and almost robotic and eerily "pleasant" people are already, and clearly enough to piss even Phoenix off, making it a bit of a welcome relief when Phoenix orders one of his men to kill Cocteau to prevent the tyrant's vision from becoming reality.